 Dr Chaudhary has interest in early diagnosis of infection and prevention and control of infections.

 Dr Rodriguez has interest in clinical research and pediatric antimicrobial stewardship.
 She is currently involved in clinical research in Community associated S. aureus skin and soft tissue infections and in congenital CMV infections.

-The Division of Pediatric Infectious Diseases provides a full-time consultation service for patients admitted at HSHS St. Johns Children’s Hospital in the Neonatal ICU, Pediatric ICU and General Pediatrics Floors from newborns till 18 years of age.
-In addition the division provides consultation services in Memorial Medical Center in the Level 2 nursery.
+The Division of Pediatric Infectious Diseases provides a full-time consultation service for infants and children (newborn to 18 years old) admitted at HSHS St. Johns Children’s Hospital in the Neonatal ICU, Pediatric ICU and General Pediatrics Floors.
+Additionally, the doctors provide consultation services in Memorial Medical Center in the Level 2 nursery.